 About

-Tempestt Neal is an Associate Professor of Computer Science and Engineering at the University of South Florida.
-She leads the Cyber Identity and Behavior Research (CIBeR) Lab, which primarily conducts quantitative and qualitative research on mobile-based sensing for biometrics and human behavior understanding in interdisplinary applications, as well as cybersecurity awareness among populations historically underrepresented in Science and Engineering.
-The lab’s research also spans natural language processing, mostly including the study of linguistic cues as a cognitive biometric trait, as well as implicit opinion mining tasks.
+Dr. Tempestt Neal is an Associate Professor of Computer Science and Engineering at the University of South Florida.
+She leads the Cyber Identity and Behavior Research (CIBeR) Lab, which primarily conducts quantitative and qualitative research on mobile-based sensing for biometrics and human behavior understanding in interdisplinary applications.
+Her research also explores cybersecurity awareness to promote widespread adoption of good cybersecurity practices.